CMSgov/design-system/packages/docs/README.md

 Runs the site locally at `http:localhost:8000/`
 Also runs the GraphiQL playground at `http://localhost:800/___graphql`.

+`yarn build`
+This builds a production-ready version of the site that can be deployed.

 ## Project Structure

 Some directories are specific to Gatsby and details can be found on [this Gatsby documentation page](https://www.gatsbyjs.com/docs/reference/gatsby-project-structure/).